 Metallurgical Si

 Siemens Si

-Figure 5: Comparison of I-V curves of HIT cells using metallurgical Si and Siemens Si.
+Figure 5: I–V curves of HIT solar cells fabricated using metallurgical Si and Siemens Si.

 Conclusions

-It can be concluded that although the material quality of metallurgical Si is relatively worse than that of Siemens method, HIT solar cells with competitive performance can still be achieved.
-The best performance of metallurgical HIT solar cell is 𝑉oc ∼ 694.9 mV, 𝐽sc ∼ 37.564 mA/cm2, FF ∼ 77.48%, 𝜂 ∼ 20.23%, and TC ∼ −0.3043%/∘C. From the analysis based on AFORS-HET software simulation, it is known that a small amount of impurity in metallurgical Si materials is not harmful to solar cell properties.
+In summary, it can be concluded that despite the marginally poorer material quality of metallurgical Si compared to that of Siemens Si, HIT solar cells with competitive performance can be fabricated using the former.
+The best performance of the metallurgical Si HIT solar cell corresponded to 𝑉oc, 𝐽sc, FF, 𝜂, and TC of ∼ 694.9 mV, ∼ 37.564 mA/cm2, FF ∼ 77.48%, ∼ 20.23%, and ∼ −0.3043%/∘C, respectively.
+AFORS-HET simulation studies revealed that a small amount of impurity in metallurgical Si materials did not hamper the solar cell properties.

 ASSOCIATED CONTENT